-In keeping with our theme of "On our 15th year of sucking," I've chosen the 15 worst contenders for 2010.
+In keeping with our theme of "On our 15th year of sucking" (it's now up to 19 years), I've chosen the 15 worst contenders for 2010.
 These sites were featured as The Daily Sucker during January through early September 2010.

 Obviously, the sites that follow aren't examples of great web design.

 This may be the best example of head-up-your-ass web design I've ever seen.
 WTF?

 5. George's Township Civil Defense EMS & Fayette_County_Ambulance_Service Fayette-EMS 306

 Submitter's comments: This is the website for a town's ambulance service—the people who are supposed to save your ass if you have a medical emergency—in Uniontown, Pennsylvania.
 Not only is the design bad, but the content would make me move out of the area in fear of my life.

 “Shortage of body bags?”
 WTF?

 Vincent Flanders' comments: We all make grammar mistakes, but this is a little much: